eclipse-apoapsis/ort-server/CONTRIBUTING.md

 ### Code style

 The two main languages used in this project are [Kotlin](https://kotlinlang.org/) and [TypeScript](https://www.typescriptlang.org/).
-For both languages, we have PR checks that enforce a consistent code style.
+For both languages, there are PR checks that enforce a consistent code style.
 It is advised to run those checks locally before creating a PR.

 For Kotlin, you can run `./gradlew detekt detektMain detektTest` to run the static code analysis.